-On appeal, petitioner argues that the circuit court erred in terminating her parental rights rather than employing a less-restrictive dispositional alternative pursuant to West Virginia Code § 49-4-604(c)(5), such as termination of her custodial rights only.
+On appeal, petitioner argues that the circuit court erred in terminating his parental rights rather than employing a less-restrictive dispositional alternative pursuant to West Virginia Code § 49-4-604(c)(5), such as termination of petitioner's custodial rights only.
 Petitioner relies on this Court's holding that "[a]s a general rule the least restrictive alternative regarding parental rights to custody of a child under [W. Va.
 Code § 49-4-604] will be employed."
-Syl.
-Pt.
+Syl Pt.
 1, in part, In re R. J. M., 164 W. Va.
 496, 266 S.E.2d 114 (1980).
-According to petitioner, she complied with some portions of the requirements of her improvement period, and D.O. and B.C. were old enough to have bonded with her.
-Petitioner contends that the termination of her custodial rights only would have been beneficial to the children.
-Finally, she argues that although the court is not required to "exhaust every speculative possibility of parental improvement," the foster family could have obtained legal guardianship of the children to allow her the ability to regain her custodial rights.
+According to petitioner, he complied with some portions of the requirements of his improvement period, showing that he could one day get "on his feet" and have his custodial rights restored if he had retained his parental rights.
+Petitioner contends that the termination of his custodial rights only would not have seriously threatened the child's welfare.
+Finally, he argues that terminating his custodial rights only would not have required the court to "exhaust every speculative possibility of parental improvement."
 Id.